Your Feedback

 The total primary energy consumption in Peru in 2021, which totalled 1.20 exajoules, was dominated by oil – 43.3%, hydropower – 25%, the share of natural gas was 24.2%, coal –4.2%, and renewables – 4.2%[67].

 Production of coal also gradually grew over the last 20 years (Fig. 2).
-According to the U.S. Energy Information Administration, coal production increased from 21 thousand short tons in 2001 to 475 thousand short tons in 2021, while consumption decreased from 517 thousand short tons in 2001 to 259 thousand short tons in 2021 [9].
+According to the U.S. Energy Information Administration, coal production increased from 21 thousand short tons in 2001 to 475 thousand short tons in 2021, but in 2022 it decreased to 169.
+Consumption decreased from 517 thousand short tons in 2001 to 259 thousand short tons in 2021, and then in 2022 grew to 784 thousand short tons [9].

 Figure 2.
 The production and consumption of fossil fuels in Peru (coal – left, gas – in the center, right – oil)